smucclaw/complaw/README.md

 The CCLAW community gathers at:

-- Slack
+Slack
+: (TODO: set up an invite mechanism)

-- mailing list
+mailing list
+: (TODO: set up on Google Groups or other provider)

-- reddit
+reddit
+: (TODO: set up a subreddit)

 Or rather, it will, once we're more set up.

 ## Code of Conduct

-All contributors are expected to abide by the code of conduct available [here](COC.md).
+All participants are expected to abide by the code of conduct available [here](COC.md).

 ## Onboarding for Trainees and Junior Engineers